 Add to your fall to-do list: “Winterize the outdoor faucet.”
-This essential chore will keep your pipes from freezing and avoid a big, expensive mess inside your home.
+This essential chore will keep your pipes from freezing, avoid a leaky outdoor faucet and ultimately avoid a big, expensive mess inside your home.

 The ideal time to winterize an outdoor faucet is in early autumn, before Ottawa’s first frost (which typically hits us sometime October 1-10).

 Don’t panic if you miss that date, though — you can still get the job done.
 Whether you have a conventional faucet or a frost-free faucet, winterization is surprisingly fast and easy with the help of our guide.

 1. Make sure to close the water supply to the faucet.
 Down in your basement, turn off the water shutoff valve closest to your outdoor tap.